All Episodes

 I would call it the era of the standard majority.

-It's it's under assault, it's under attack, and people who have not been in that majority are mad and they want to get rid of it and replace it.
+And people who have not been in that majority are mad and they want to get rid of it and replace it.

 He's not going to let the era of the majority actually be taken away.

-I'm just trying to help you out here.
+Calling him a loser, I'm just trying to help you out here.

-In fact, not only are you not going to take votes away for you, may solidify the support that he's got from people already, if you use that term.
+In fact, not only are you not going to take votes away, for you may solidify the support that he's got from people already, if you use that term.

-I'm telling you, Solon.com, not insignificant, folks.
+I'm telling you, Salon.com, not insignificant, folks.

 You know, I really don't know.

-And a lot of them think Salon is.
+I know a lot of them think Salon is.

-But I'm telling you, with something like Salon comes along and thinks Hillary should surrender because she can't beat the Republicans.
+But I'm telling you, when something like Salon comes along and thinks Hillary should surrender because she can't beat the Republicans, that only Bernie Sanders can, and that they love Bernie and they don't like Hillary, they want her gone.

 This is not insignificant.

-And again, to me, it is a very sobering reality to see how many Americans think that what Bernie Sanders is talking about is heaven.
+And again, To me, it is a very sobering reality to see how many Americans think that what Bernie Sanders is talking about is heaven.

-A 90% tax rate, free everything, and that's what he's promising.
+A 90% tax rate, free everything.

-He's everything's going to be free, and he's going to punish everybody who has succeeded at anything to pay for it.
+Everything's going to be free, and he's going to punish everybody who has succeeded at anything to pay for it.

 He's going to punish every achiever.